-The University of North Carolina at Pembroke teacher licensure programs are approved by the North Carolina State Board of Education, the legal body authorized to govern licensure credentials for professional educators in North Carolina, and by The University of North Carolina Board of Governors, the legal body authorized to govern the award of academic degrees for the UNC system.
-Additionally, UNCP's Teacher Education Program is accredited by the National Council for Accreditation of Teacher Education (NCATE).
+The University of North Carolina at Pembroke Educator Preparation Programs are approved by the North Carolina State Board of Education, the legal body authorized to govern licensure credentials for professional educators in North Carolina, and by The University of North Carolina Board of Governors, the legal body authorized to govern the award of academic degrees for the UNC system.
+Additionally, UNCP's Educator Preparation Program is accredited by the National Council for Accreditation of Teacher Education (NCATE).
 The programs are coordinated by and administered through the UNCP School of Education and the University-wide Teacher Education Committee.
-The Dean of the School of Education is the administrative head of the UNCP Teacher Education Program.
+The Dean of the School of Education is the administrative head of the UNCP Educator Preparation Program.
 Each program is housed in an academic department and has a designated coordinator or director.